Forklift Checklists for Daily and Pre-Operational Use

 OSHA Forklift Requirements

-Yes, OSHA requires forklift inspections.
-All industrial trucks need to be examined before use, and forklifts should not be used when the inspection reveals any condition adversely affecting the safety of the vehicle.
+And when it comes to forklift inspections, all industrial trucks need to be examined before use, and forklifts should not be used when the inspection reveals any condition adversely affecting the safety of the vehicle.

 4 Essential Forklift Tips for Operators

 Failure to inspect powered industrial trucks before use is one of the most cited OSHA violations in terms of forklift safety.
-Here are some guidelines to help forklift operators conduct forklift inspections and perform pre-operational, safety, and maintenance checks easily.
+Here are some tips to help forklift operators conduct inspections and perform maintenance checks easily.

 Tip #1: Inspect from the outside-in during engine off checks